Current Career Opportunities

 - Work closely with organizational leaders and internal partners to develop, implement, and evaluate communications and project plans that support organizational priorities and goals.

-- Ensure organizational priorities, initiatives, and updates are clearly communicated across internal channels in a relevant, timely, and targeted manner.
+- Ensure organizational priorities, initiatives, and updates are clearly communicated in a relevant, timely, and targeted manner.

 - Establish evaluative criteria for monitoring the effectiveness of communications activities to help ensure desired results and the appropriate tracking methods.